SwReliab/msrat/README.md

 Example
 -------

-This is an example of the estimation of software reliability growth models from a fault data (tohma).
+This is an example for reliability evaluation with d-metrics.

 ``` r
 ### load library